glauberm/a_trivia_game/README.md

 # A Trivia Game

-It started out as an exercise about CSS 3D transforms, but I got excited and expanded it a bit, so it became a minigame where you answer questions from the amazing [Open Trivia DB](https://opentdb.com/) that I submitted to the [Game Off 2018](https://itch.io/jam/game-off-2018/rate/335109).
-I used only pure JavaScript and A LOT of CSS.
+It started out as an exercise about CSS 3D transforms, but I got excited and expanded it a bit, and it became a minigame where you answer questions from the amazing [Open Trivia DB](https://opentdb.com/).
+I submitted it to the [Game Off 2018](https://itch.io/jam/game-off-2018/rate/335109).
+Made with vanilla JavaScript and A LOT of CSS.

 ## Running the development server